kamranahmedse/beetle/README.md

 # 🐞 Beetle

-> You won't see any changes in the stinged code file but you will get errors when running it
+> You won't see any changes in the stung code file but you will get errors when running it

 Beetle is a little utility that let's you *sting* some piece of source code and make it stop working.
 While **you won't see any changes in code**, you will get errors when running it.